mu-semtech/ember-data-table/README.md

   filter=filter
   sort=sort
   page=page
+  size=size
 }}
 ```

 Note: the filtering, sorting and pagination isn't done at the frontend.
-By including the `DataTableRouteMixin` each change in the `filter`, `sort` and `page` params will result in a new request to the backend.
+By including the `DataTableRouteMixin` each change in the `filter`, `sort`, `page` and `size` params will result in a new request to the backend.

 Have a look at [Customizing the data table](https://github.com/erikap/ember-data-table#customizing-the-data-table) to learn how you can customize the data table's header and body.